google/earthengine-community/tutorials/intro-to-geospatial-analysis/index.md

 var result = functionName(input);
 ```

-### Map function over Feature or Image Collection
+### Map function over feature or image collection
 ```javascript
 var result = input.map(functionName);
 ```
-Mapping a function over a collection sends the each element of the collection to a different server to be processes.
+Mapping a function over a collection sends the each element of the collection to a different server to be processed.

 ---

-## Operations on Geometries
+## Operations on geometries

 [Geometry operations](https://code.earthengine.google.com/ba6e7ca46d2e45fddf7f9664fcb48cdf "EE Geometry operations")